abyssDS/sfmlWiki/Source:-GTK-integeration.md

 This class works as a "bridge" between GTK and SFML: It acts both as a GTK Widget, i.e. it can be put into TopLevelWindows or other containers, and as a SFML RenderTarget, that is, you can draw to it.
 I find it easiest to derive a class from this for each game scene.
 Use SFML's event system to handle clicks and key presses.
-The class includes a sample mouse press event.
+The code below includes a sample mouse press event.

 Note that there are other ways to use SFML with GTK (e.g passing a DrawingArea's Handle to the SFML Window constructor), but this is the best, IMO, and the only one that I have found that works with AA under Linux.
 (Since SFML 2.1)